 - Minimum investment

-A broker is the company that executes your trade.
+A broker is a company that acts as mediator between you and the market.
+When you want to buy or sell any shares, you would give the instruction to the broker who would then execute it on your behalf.
 Through them, you can buy and sell stocks.
 Example companies are Unicapital Securities Inc., First Metro Securities Inc., Col Financial, etc.

 How much is the initial capital?
 Actually, it is set by the Philippine Stock Exchange.
 Your minimum investment depends on the minimum board lot, which factors in the price of the stock.